 Currently, the hydromorphological status of rivers is mainly captured through labour-intensive field surveys.
 Accompanying topographic data is usually also obtained by field survey and thus is sporadic and limited in spatial extent.
 In some locations, LiDAR data (an airborne laser scanning technique) may be available, but this is only able to map the topography of dry fluvial and floodplain areas.
 However, knowledge of the submerged in-channel morphology is also important in understanding hydromorphological processes and assessing habitat suitability, flood risk and the impacts of river restoration.
-Again, this data is only obtainable through field survey (e.g. cross-sections measured by GNSS, levelling or total station), or in some cases, techniques such data can only feasibly be collected over small areas.
+Again, this data is only obtainable through field survey (e.g. cross-sections measured by GNSS, levelling or total station), or in some cases, techniques such as acoustic Doppler current profiling (ADCP).
+However, such data can only feasibly be collected over small areas.